molpopgen/fwdpy11/doc/pages/softselection.rst

     pt = ParentTracker()
     setup_and_run_model(pop, dd, 2, pt)

-In our output, the deme label is the second value in each tuple, and any indvididual in deme 1 has the same parent listed twice because they were the product of a selfing event:
+In our output, the deme label is the second value in each tuple, and any individual in deme 1 has the same parent listed twice because they were the product of a selfing event:

 .. ipython:: python